Do Service Dogs Have to Wear a Vest?

 What is a Service Dog?

-Service dogs must always meet the following two criteria:
+People with service dogs must meet these two criteria:

-2. They are trained to perform a specific task related to the disability.
+2. The dog has been trained to perform a specific work task related to the disability.

 Types of Service Dogs